Aston Martin Vantage (2005): Overview

-Update
+2009 Update

-In May 2008, Aston Martin announced new technological updates for the Vantage, which included changes to the engine, transmission, suspension and appearance.
+In May 2008, Aston Martin announced new technological updates for the Vantage starting in the 2009 model year, which included changes to the engine, transmission, suspension and appearance.
 New cylinder liners that were now pressed into the aluminium block instead of the original cast-in variants allow a thinner liner, which in turn allows a larger capacity of 4.7-litre.
 The cylinder bore and stroke was increased from 89 mm to 91 mm and 86 mm to 91 mm respectively, giving a total displacement of 4,735 cc.
 The dry sump lubrication system was also modified.

 The "Sportshift" automated manual transmission benefited from a software update, while a lightened flywheel was introduced for both the manual and the Sportshift versions.
 Aston Martin also stiffened the suspension and updated them to use Bilstein dampers.
 An optional sports pack was offered with stiffer springs for better handling and all-new 5-spoke alloy wheels.
 Sportshift-equipped models also received a new dual throttle mapping update which allows the driver to choose from the default sport mode or comfort mode, meant to provide more comfortable shifts and throttle input for drivability.
 Combined European fuel economy and CO_{2} emissions were also improved by 13%.
-For the 2012 model year, Aston Martin replaced the 6-speed Sportshift with the 7-speed Sportshift II first utilised in the V8 Vantage S.

 New wheels were also part of the update including 20-spoke alloy wheels and new 5-spoke aluminium wheels for the sports pack.
 The interior changed slightly, using an updated console similar to the Aston Martin DBS and the DB9.